Six Commissioners to Marshall Aid Commemoration CommissionClosed

 One commissioner will play a senior role on the Audit and Risk Committee, for whom experience at a senior level of financial management and audit would be essential.
 Up to two commissioners will require to have strong academic credentials to join the Education Committee.

 FCDO and Marshall, wish to represent inclusion from the width and breadth of diversity of the applicants and particularly welcome applications from candidates from a wide and diverse range of professional and personal backgrounds.

-The role of a Commissioner involves attending four Commission meetings per year, at least two annual Commission events, two Education Committee meetings or three to four Audit, and Risk Committee meetings, and ad hoc work requiring a time commitment of 10-12 days approx. per year.
+The role of Commissioner involves attending four Commission meetings per year, at least two annual Commission events, two Education Committee meetings or three to four Audit, and Risk Committee meetings, and ad hoc work requiring a time commitment of 10-12 days approx. per year.
 Additional days may be required if the successful applicant takes on additional responsibilities (such as sitting on MACC committees).

 Candidates should ensure they can meet these commitments before applying, though please ask for reasonable adjustments if any need to be made.